Just Dance: Disney Party 2

 Just Dance: Disney Party 2 is a 2015 game in the Just Dance series published by Ubisoft.
 It is the sequel to Just Dance: Disney Party (a spin-off title of the Just Dance Kids series) and was released on October 20, 2015 for Wii, Wii U and Kinect for Xbox 360 and Xbox One.
 Unlike the previous game, Just Dance: Disney Party 2 only features songs from Disney Channel original movies and shows, which include songs from Austin & Ally, Descendants, Teen Beach 2, Liv and Maddie, Violetta, Girl Meets World and many more.

 Gameplay

 The in-game portion is similar to that of the original Just Dance: Disney Party entry.
-The pictograms have been slightly edited to look like those in the Just Dance main series games, but all of them are colored purple.
+The pictograms are colored purple and look like those in the Just Dance main series games.
 In the previous game, the players could choose a "costume" for their own character that rates their dancing, even though none of the ratings are displayed.
 In this game, they choose a facial recreation of 15 Disney characters.
 Also, the "crown" sound byte has been altered.